 Kids will love the area, too.
 Book one of the campsites for a true backwoods adventure.

 Accommodation: Best Resorts in the Finger Lakes Region, NY

 Four hundred years of history come alive in Albany, the entrancing capital of New York state.
 Lucky for visitors, many of the old, grand buildings still dominate the skyline, providing an architectural treat to all who wander the city's streets.

 Empire State Plaza (a.k.a.
 Governor Nelson A. Rockefeller Empire State Plaza) maintains the city's coveted center.
 A stunning plaza, it's here you'll find the exceptionally beautiful New York State Capitol, which is flanked by perfectly manicured parks (known as the East and West Central Parks).

 The New York State Museum Library & Archives is also here, as is an impressive water feature, which is turned into an ice rink in the winter.

 Empire State Plaza is also home to The Egg, an iconic building that looks like a slightly tilted bowl.
 This unique structure is used as the city's performing arts center, which boasts a commendable lineup of local artists.

 Accommodation: Where to Stay in Albany

 It's as if Syracuse was created to be a weekend trip destination.
 Built upon the lovely shores of Onondaga Lake, this pretty town is renowned for its parks, vibrant arts scene, and great food – from pancakes to pizza, you can't go wrong while spending a weekend here.

-Historic Armory Square is where you'll find the city's best restaurants and a slew of stores (selling everything from jewelry to clothes to chocolate) to tickle your shopping fancy.
+Historic Armory Square is where you'll find the city's best restaurants and a slew of stores selling everything from jewelry to clothes to chocolate.
+They're sure to tickle your shopping fancy.